0Solenya0/Pixel/README.md

 # Pixel
-Pixel is a social network, created for AP project.
+Pixel is a social network, developed for AP project.